Ruj89/cloudfuse/README.md

 **CLOUDFUSE**
 =============
+(work in progress)

-A Open Source Java and [FUSE](https://github.com/libfuse/libfuse) based virtual file system that mounts to a cloud storage account to a local Linux folder.
+A Open Source Java and [FUSE](https://github.com/libfuse/libfuse) based virtual file system that mounts a cloud storage account to a local Linux folder.

 Supported cloud storages
 ------------------------